OctopusDeploy/docs/docs/getting-started.md

 1. **Octopus Deploy Pushes Your Packaged Application.**

-   Octopus deploys your applications to the environments you've configured.
+   Octopus deploys your applications to the environments you've configured whether they on-premises servers or cloud services.
 These could be testing, dev, or production environments.

 ### Consistent Releases